helenbeatriz/P3-Battleship/README.md

 -   __Welcome Screen__

-    - A  ASCII art images of a ship is displayed for the user
+    - An ASCII art image of a ship is displayed for the user.
-    - Then user can see the rules section display and have access to the board of the game
+    - Then, the user can see the rules section display and have access to the board of the game.

 -   __Rules__

-    - The rules of the game are display and provided step by step for the user to know how it needs to be played.
+    - The rules of the game are displayed and provided step by step for the user to know how the game is played.

       ![Navbar](/media/rules.png)

 -   __What To Expect From The Game__

     - Once user starts the game, a board is displayed.
-    - The board displayed only contains '|' that sinalize the spaces that the user did not insert to play.
+    - The board display only contains '|' which identifies the spaces that the user did not insert to play.
     - User is required to select a row number (1-8) and a column (A-H).
     - If user inserts an invalid command, an error message will be displayed.
     - If successful, a green 'X' and a message 'Hit' will be displayed.

       ![Hit](/media/hit.png)

-    - If unsuccessful, the user will see that message 'MISS!' and a '-' displayed.
+    - If unsuccessful, the user will see the message 'MISS!' and a '-' displayed.

       ![Miss](/media/miss.png)

 ## Flow Chart
  The flow of the game was structured to work in responsiveness to user input using features such as if-elif-else statements, while loops and for loops.
-This also enable the user input validation checks to be visually clear before the code was written.
+This also enables the user input validation checks to be visually clear before the code was written.
       ![Navbar](/media/diagram.png)

    ### Potential Future Features